Animal Tarot: Belgian Animal Tarot

+The Belgian Animal Tarot is only known in the 78-card version.

+In Belgium, this kind of tarot cards were made until the late 19th century, particularly in Bruges by Daveluy.

-It should not be confused with the Italian-suited Belgian tarot which first appeared in Rouen around 1740 and died out at the beginning of the 19th century.
+It should not be confused with the Italian-suited Belgian Tarot which appeared in the Prince-Bishopric of Liège by 1693 and died out at the beginning of the 19th century.

 Double-figured

 Around 1800, newer patterns were introduced using reversible ('double-figured' or 'double-ended') courts and trumps.
 The Upper Austrian Tarot, Tyrolean, Baltic, and Adler Cego decks all share similar court designs, being double-figured (or double-ended) versions of the Bavarian Paris pattern.

 Adler Cego

 A 78-card pack dating to around 1820 shows the same design of tarocks as those still produced today, however, the courts are of a different pattern.
 Although labelled "Cego Animal Tarock" by Christie's, it may have been a standard pack for tarock games since Cego is not known to have been played with 78 cards.

 At some time during the 19th century, possibly in the 1840s, a second style of courts was incorporated from another early design; this is called Pattern F200 or XP8 by the International Playing-Card Society.
 F200 is one of a range of 'expatriate pattern' French-suited cards and was first observed in the early 19th century.